 An air source heat pump is the easiest system to install as it uses a fan to draw in surrounding air over the heat exchanger, whereas a ground source heat pump requires pipework to be installed on the land around your home to extract ambient heat from the ground.
 This makes the latter system more expensive due to installation costs.

 A heat pump doesn’t need any gas or oil to run like your traditional boiler.
 Instead, it works solely using electricity, when coupled with electricity that comes from a renewable source it won't directly produce any carbon emissions.

 The current issue with mains electricity is that fossil fuels are burned in order to generate it, and therefore most heat pumps aren’t entirely zero-carbon.
 However, if you were able to create electricity on your land, via solar panels for example, then the heat pump could run using completely renewable energy, especially if you have battery storage.
 Pairing solar panels with this kind of system can reduce running costs by around 40 per cent.
 Although you’ll need to invest in the solar panels, it’s likely that you’d make this cost back within just a few years.
 The added bonus of creating electricity in this way is that any excess can be sold back to the National Grid.

 There are lots of advantages to using heat pumps.
 A good heat pump installation will tend to have a longer lifespan than gas boilers and many offer cooling in the summer months as well as heat during winter.

 An electric boiler works in much the same way as a gas one, using electricity instead of gas to heat up the water.
-These are usually much more compact than gas versions and are just as efficient.
+These are usually much more compact than gas versions and are more efficient.

 As with heat pumps, an electric boiler won’t be 100 per cent CO2 neutral if the electricity that it uses is produced from burning fossil fuels, however, using solar panels or other forms of renewable energy would reduce your carbon footprint.